 Nerve damage can seriously impact an adult’s mobility, well-being, and livelihood – but these injuries can be especially detrimental to infants as they result in long-term damage.
 Whether a child has suffered facial paralysis, a brachial plexus injury, or chronic pain, he or she may face great hardships when growing up.
 In many cases, these injuries occur at birth due to the negligence of medical providers who can be held accountable for their actions.

 If your child suffered a nerve injury as a result of medical negligence, you and your family deserve full compensation for all the damages your child has suffered.
-At Wingate, Russotti, Shapiro, Moses & Halperin, LLP, our legal team has helped clients throughout New York City secure verdicts in complex and high-value medical malpractice claims.
+At Wingate, Russotti, Shapiro, Moses & Halperin, LLP, our legal team has helped many clients secure verdicts in complex and high-value medical malpractice claims.
 Our New York infant nerve injury attorneys have recovered hundreds of millions of dollars for victims of nerve damage and can provide the same level of legal expertise in your case.
 Call us at (212) 986-7353.
 There is no cost to you for speaking to us with your free initial consultation.

 During difficult births, it is imperative for doctors to follow proper procedures and provide timely medical care to avoid injuring a newborn.
 Doctors are trained to use a variety of equipment, including forceps and vacuums, and techniques to safely deliver infants.
 However, if a medical professional ends up applying too much pressure on the infant, it can cause serious nerve damage.
 An infant’s nerves are especially fragile when compared to an adult, and excessive force can cause tear, compress, or stretch his or her nerve.
 Such a force can include squeezing too hard on an infant’s arm/shoulder or bending his or her neck/back in way that it damages the spinal cord.

 A doctor can cause an infant nerve injury by: